The Snyder Prize

 In order to be considered for the Snyder Prize, a paper must have already been accepted for presentation by the program committee.
-Submissions must consist of a CV and a completed conference paper in PDF or DOC form, sent to firstname.lastname@example.org by 1 January of the year of the conference; thus, the submission deadline for the March 2018 conference is 1 January 2018.
+Submissions must consist of a CV and a completed conference paper in PDF or DOC form, sent to firstname.lastname@example.org by 1 January of the year of the conference; thus, the submission deadline for the March 2020 conference is 1 January 2020.
 Submitted papers should be limited to reading length (approximately 3000 words, or 10 double-spaced pages), plus any necessary footnotes and supplementary material such as images or tables.
-We will also accept a single powerpoint file or PDF with this supplementary material.
+(We will accept a single additional powerpoint file or PDF with this supplementary material.)
 Each competition is judged by a distinguished senior scholar, and the prizewinner is announced at the conference in March.

 2020: Dana Hogan, a graduate studentsat Duke University, for "The Early Female Audience of Donatello’s Judith and Holofernes” (adjudicated by Mary Floyd-Wilson, University of North Carolina, Chapel Hill).

 2018: Lorenzo Caravaggi, a graduate student at Balliol College, Oxford, for "When Violence is Not an Option: Managing Conflict in Late Thirteenth-Century Bologna" (adjudicated by Eleonora Stoppino, University of Illinois, Urbana–Champaign).